robang74/tinycore-editor/README.md

 ### Teaching Tool

-Despite everything above, this is a great teaching tool because kept fixed the aim, its redesign implies being able to cope with legacy systems, and trust me: there are a lot of legacy systems out there in the real world that requires a progressive redesign because the companies which rely on them are not willing to invest into a brand new alternative.
+Despite everything above, this is a great teaching tool because kept the aim, its redesign implies being able to cope with legacy systems, and trust me: there are a lot of legacy systems out there in the real world that requires a progressive redesign because the companies which rely on them are not willing to invest into a brand new alternative.